rajeshXYZ/rackspace-how-to/content/rackconnect/rackconnect-v30-limitations.md

 Consider the following information about gateways in RackConnect:

-- RackConnect v3.0 has two types of gateways - software gateways and hardware gateways.
+- RackConnect v3.0 has two types of gateways: software gateways and hardware gateways.
 Hardware gateways are better than software gateways because of the translation that is done in the hardware Application-Specific Integrated Circuit (ASIC) layer.
 All clients who implement RackConnect or who migrate to RackConnect v3.0 from v2.0 receive hardware gateways free  of charge.
 If you have RackConnect v3.0 on software gateways, you can ask Rackspace to move you to hardware gateways free of charge.
 Moving to hardware gateways does not require any changes on your part.

 - Traffic that traverses the RackConnect v3.0 link between your cloud and dedicated environments is bandwidth-limited by  Quality of Service (QoS) policies on only software gateways.
 By default, these QoS policies are set to limit bandwidth throughput to 100 megabits per second (Mbps), but with Rackspace approval, they may be increased.
 If you need more than 100 Mbps of bandwidth, [contact us](/how-to/support/) for details about potential one-off solutions.
 Note that hardware gateways do not have this restriction.

 - As with RackConnect v2.0, RackConnect v3.0 bandwidth might be limited by the capabilities of the cloud servers flavors that you are running, your network device's capabilities, and your dedicated server's capabilities.

 - The default setting for RackConnect v3.0 access between cloud and dedicated network segments is to restrict all communication.
 During the RackConnect v3.0 implementation process and afterwards, you can provide us with details about how you want the access between your network segments configured.
-Alternatively, you can also setup any necessary firewall rules on your own by using the Firewall Manager feature that is available in the [MyRackspace portal](https://my.rackspace.com/).
+Alternatively, you can also set up any necessary firewall rules on your own by using the Firewall Manager feature that is available in the [MyRackspace portal](https://my.rackspace.com/).

 - Your devices must be deployed in a region supported by RackConnect v3.0.
 The regions supported are DFW, IAD, ORD, LON, HKG, and SYD.